andcut/snakecult-site/README.md

 Generated pages are precompressed with Brotli to maximize transfer speed, including all SVG assets.

 See `docs/project-charter.md` for project goals and details.

+## Testing

+Run `npm test` to ensure Hugo can build the site without errors.